There are lots of good reasons to have indoor plants, even plants in the bathroom.

 Peace lilies make good bathroom plants and are relatively large, so they make good candidates for floor planters.
-They like indirect sunlight or artificial light.
+The peace lily likes indirect sunlight or artificial light.
 Daily misting is recommended.

 These are by no means the only flowering plants available for a small, low-light bathroom setting.
 Many of the other choices also produce flowers.
 The peace lily is just one of three of the most flamboyant. [source]